 Paul was not telling us to submit to evil rulers that want to impose their ungodly way of life on the people under their rule.
 He was telling us to obey and respect those God ordained into a position of government authority because they are doing what they are doing to reward the good and punish the evildoer.

-If some ruler, like Biden and his administration (and state government officials), told us to make same-sex marriage themed cakes to honor the homosexual lifestyle, should we do that?
+If some president, ruler, prime minister or some other, like Biden and his administration (and state government officials), told us to make same-sex marriage themed cakes to honor the homosexual lifestyle, should we do that?
 Absolutely not!
 Why?
 That governmental leader and his administration are in opposition to the Word of God.
 We do not obey that contrary to Scripture and carry out Satan’s wishes!
 NEVER!

-I’ll bring it home in a minute, because the church has disobeyed God and His Word in order to obey government.
+I’ll bring it home in a minute, because the church around the world (though not all) has disobeyed God and His Word in order to obey government.

 To maintain order in the land, certain speed limits are placed to control the speed of vehicles on different roads.
 Should we obey that?
 Yes, because they do not violate the Scripture.